 Length of Credit History

-The next most important factor is your length of credit history.
+The next most important factor is the length of your credit history.
 This is determined by the date you opened your earliest credit account that remains open today.
-Since you can’t go back in time and open an account any earlier, the most important thing you can do in this area is make sure you don’t close any of your oldest accounts.
+Since you can’t go back in time and open an account any earlier, the most important thing you can do in this area is to make sure you don’t close any of your old accounts.

 New Credit and Credit Mix

 Finally, accounting for 10% each of your credit score are New Credit and Credit Mix.

 New Credit means accounts that you’ve applied for that result in an “inquiry” to your account.
 Almost any time you apply for credit (whether you are approved or not), your score will drop a bit.
 It usually doesn’t take long to recover, but the important thing to remember here is to apply only for credit you really need.
 If you apply for every card offer you receive, your score will suffer.